akfite/ReferenceFrame3d/README.md

 ```
 <img src="./assets/04_twoframes.png"/>

-Notice how we are plotting the same local-frame vector in both cases, but by parenting to each reference frame's `hgtransform`, the line gets automatically moved to the correct position in the world frame.
+Notice how by parenting to each reference frame's `hgtransform`, the line gets automatically moved to the correct position in the world frame.
 Here, `p_world` is represented by the solid black line and the red circle at its tip.

 Any changes made to a `ReferenceFrame3d` will be automatically reflected in the axes (the `hgtransform` is kept in sync with the object state).
 For example: